jrie/kisslib/README.md

 The data is then stored into the sqlite3 database "kisslib.db" and is then again available if you open kisslib.

 For a quick search in the collection, it is possible to use type ahead find on the titles.
-Meaning, searching the titles can be down by start typing in the application.
+Meaning, searching the titles can be done by simply typing in the application.

 Supported file types are:
 * pdf